ykaneko1992/ykaneko1992/README.md

     * BEST LEADER OF THE YEAR in CA BASE AWARD 2022
 * Prism Partner, 2023.4 - present
   * data science team manager
+  * Development, Feature Implementation, and System Design of Targeted Advertising Delivery Systems
+  * Development, Feature Implementation, and System Design of Retail Promotional Advertising Delivery Systems
+  * Implementation of Advanced Technology in Society (Specific Achievement: Accepted for WSDM Industry Day)
+  * Operations Cost Reduction and New Feature Planning through LLM Applications
 * Data Science Center, 2021.10 - present
+  * Team Leader for Internal Evaluation and Professional Development Initiatives

 ## Education
 * Department of Statistics, Graduate school of Economics, University of Tokyo(M.A.), 2016.04 - 2018.03